|Approved by||Vice Chancellor, August 2005|

 - A participant will remain eligible for consideration for promotion and progression.
 Where a staff member is approaching their final retirement date their HoD/Manager may agree to waive a performance review.

-- Office and/or laboratory space and other support services will be allocated using the normal considerations.
+- Office and/or laboratory space and other support services will be allocated using the appropriate considerations.
 These requirements will be negotiated when developing the provisions of the variation.

 6. Applying to retire